DanEspin0821/Vechain_Case_Study/README.md

   *   HTTPS
   *   DNS

 * The protocols above are the underlying code that allows all Internet applications to run.
-Facebook, Amazon, Twitter, Google, Netflix, banking websites, news websites commonly used in our everyday lives run on one of these internet protocols.
+Facebook, Amazon, Twitter, Google, Netflix, banking websites and news websites commonly used in our everyday lives run on one of these internet protocols.

 ## Blockchain Protocols
 * Like the internet, cryptocurrencies also [have their own protocols](https://blog.liquid.com/what-are-protocols-and-why-are-they-important).
 Cryptocurrency protocols allow users to manage their data.
-They allow individuals, or businesses alike to create an account, or a wallet, on a protocol that can then be used to pay for services and make transact on other websites.
+They allow individuals or businesses to create an account, or a wallet, on a protocol that can then be used to pay for services and make transact on other websites.

 ## VeChains Protocol - Proof of Authority (PoA) & Multi Party Payment (MPP)
 * [The VeChainThor blockchain uses Proof of Authority as a consensus protocol](https://www.investopedia.com/terms/v/vechain.asp).
 There are 101 master nodes responsible for reaching consensus on transactions in VeChain’s blockchain.
 This differs from Bitcoin, which requires all nodes to vote on a transaction before reaching consensus.